-Each patient is unique, and the number of appointments needed will vary based on the number of teeth you are replacing, your oral health and medical history, the health of your supporting bone and the techniques and material used during your procedure.
+Each patient is unique, and the number of appointments needed will vary based on the number of teeth you are replacing, your oral health, medical history, the health of your supporting bone, and the techniques and material used during your procedure.
 Some implant treatments can be completed in just a few appointments, while other treatments may take up to a year.
 We will be able to provide you with an estimated timeline for your treatment after your initial consultation.

 What is the success rate of dental implants?